-Peter Shattuck of the Acadia Center, an environmental NGO, noted that the opportunity to provide feedback encourages "deal making" because different interest groups are in the room at the same time and reacting to each other.
+One member of an environmental NGO, noted that the opportunity to provide feedback encourages "deal making" because different interest groups are in the room at the same time and reacting to each other.
 He added that it also requires stakeholders to justify their positions in public.
-71 Dale Bryk of the Natural Resources Defense Council (NRDC) also describes the stakeholder engagement and resulting feedback as a valuable opportunity to engage with all participants:
+Another NGO member also describes the stakeholder engagement and resulting feedback as a valuable opportunity to engage with all participants:

-What is really happening is a multi-layered negotiation among stakeholders, between stakeholders and officials, and a negotiation among the officials themselves, both on behalf of the group of states and sometimes just for themselves.
-This was responsible for development of the infrastructure of the program that RGGI invented, including the auctioning of allowances and recognition of the value of investing revenues to reduce the cost of emission reductions by increasing energy efficiency and to speed the transition to a low carbon economy by supporting renewables.
+What is really happening [are] multi-layered negotiation[s] among stakeholders, between stakeholders and officials, and... among the officials themselves, both on behalf of the group of states and sometimes just for themselves.
+This was responsible for development of the infrastructure of the program that RGGI invented, including the auctioning of allowances and recognition of the value of investing revenues to reduce the cost of emission reductions by increasing energy efficiency and to speed the transition to a low-carbon economy by supporting renewables.